synadia-io/orbit.java/README.md

 </p>

-Orbit.java is a set of independent utilities or extensions around the [JNATS](https://github.com/nats-io/nats.java) ecosystem that aims to boost productivity and provide higher abstraction layer for the [JNATS](https://github.com/nats-io/nats.java) client.
+Orbit.java is a set of independent utilities or extensions around the [JNATS](https://github.com/nats-io/nats.java) ecosystem that aims to boost productivity and provide a higher abstraction layer for the [JNATS](https://github.com/nats-io/nats.java) client.
 Note that these libraries will evolve rapidly and API guarantees are not made until the specific project has a v1.0.0 version.